homeymusic/mami.codi.R/README.md

-MaMi.CoDi: A Spatial-Temporal Periodicity Model Of Consonance Perception
+MaMi.CoDi: A Spatiotemporal Periodicity Model of Consonance Perception
 ================

-# Theoretical Predictions and Large-Scale Behavioral Results
+# Theoretical predictions compared to large-scale behavioral results

 The large-scale behavioral data in the plots below are from [Timbral effects on consonance disentangle psychoacoustic mechanisms and suggest